pimcore/pimcore/doc/26_Best_Practice/75_Security_Concept.md

 Content Security Policy is enabled by default.
 Read more about [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).

-And to allow external urls for each directive, add a custom configuration in `config/config.yaml` and provide a list in the configuration:
+To allow external urls for each directive, add a custom configuration in `config/config.yaml` and provide a list in the configuration:
 ```yaml
 # config/config.yaml
 pimcore_admin: